A

 NW11 9DQ

 Camp Simcha is a lifeline to seriously ill Jewish children and their families throughout the UK, whatever their level of observance.
-We support children with over 50 different serious and life-threatening medical conditions, including cancer; serious genetic conditions, heart problems; degenerative muscular conditions and uncontrolled epilepsy; life-changing conditions including serious mental health conditions; neurofibromatosis, Type 1 Diabetes, severe Crohn’s disease and Colitis; as well as premature and sick babies.
+We support children with over 50 serious, life-changing and life-threatening medical conditions, including, but not limited to, cancer, degenerative disorders, cardiac conditions, premature and sick babies, serious mental health conditions, rare genetic disorders, chronic illness and serious acute accidents or illnesses.

 0330 822 0321